scwook/scwook.github.io/_posts/rpi/2017-01-14-sht71-sensor-en.md

   - kr
 categories: RaspberryPi
 ---
 SHT71 temperature & humidity sensor is a more high sensitive sensor than [DHT22]({{site.url}}/raspberrypi/2016/09/22/dht22-sensor.kr.html).
-Detail information of sensor can be founded in [SHT7x](https://www.sensirion.com/kr/environmental-sensors/humidity-sensors/pintype-digital-humidity-sensors/)
+More detailed information of SHT71 sensor can be founded in [SHT7x](https://www.sensirion.com/kr/environmental-sensors/humidity-sensors/pintype-digital-humidity-sensors/)

 ### Component